 What time do I need to be in Bellingham?

-Move-in begins at 10 am with check-in for Fall WOOT begins at 2 pm.
+Move-in begins at 10 am with check-in for Fall WOOT beginning at 2 pm.
 Students will have until 2 pm to get everything moved into your dorm prior to checking in at the Outdoor Center.